labor1983/tasmota-pyflasher/README.md

 ## Why?

-There is no easy perfect tool to flash Tasmota
+There is no easy tool for flashing Tasmota

 ## License
 [MIT](http://opensource.org/licenses/MIT) © Marcel Stör